opencog/atomspace/opencog/persist/sql/README.md

 ======
 It works and has been used with databases containing millions of atoms, accessed by cogservers that ran for months to perform computations.
-It has scaled trouble-free, without any slowdown, up to four cogserrvers.
+It has scaled trouble-free, without any slowdown, up to four cogservers.
 No one has tried anything larger than that, yet.

 Features
 --------
- * Save and restore of atoms, and several kinds of truth values.
+ * Save and restore of individual atoms, and several kinds of truth values.
  * Bulk save-and-restore of entire AtomSpace contents.
- * Incremental save/restore (i.e. updates the SQL contents as AtomSpace changes).
+ * Incremental save/restore (i.e. update the SQL contents as AtomSpace changes).
  * Generic API, useful for inter-server communications.